Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Distributed Stein Variational Gradient Descent

-In this section, we introduce \ac{DSVGD}, a novel distributed algorithm that tackles the generalized Bayesian inference problem (\ref{eq:main_minimization}) over a non-parametric particle-based representation of the global generalized posterior $q(\theta)$.
-This is in contrast to standard implementation of \ac{PVI}, reviewed in Sec. \ref{sec:background}, that assumes a parametric form $q(\theta|\eta)$ for the generalized posterior.
-As \ac{PVI}, \ac{DSVGD} schedules one agent at a time.
-As illustrated in Fig. \ref{fig:system_model_part}, \ac{DSVGD} is based on the iterative optimization of local free energy functionals (cf. (\ref{eq:min_local_energy_tilted}) for \ac{PVI}) via \ac{SVGD} (see Sec. \ref{sec:background}) and on the exchange of particles between the central server and agents.
 In order to facilitate the presentation, we first introduce a simpler version of \ac{DSVGD} that has the practical drawback of requiring each agent to store a number of particles that increases linearly with the number of iterations in which the agent is scheduled.
 Then, we present a more practical algorithm, for which the memory requirements do not scale with the number of iterations as each agent must only memorize a set of $N$ local particles across different iterations.
-Algorithmic tables for both algorithms in addition to discussions on complexity and convergence can be found respectively in Sec. \ref{app:udsvgd} and Sec. \ref{app:complexity_convergence} in the supplementary materials.
+Algorithmic table for \ac{U-DSVGD} in addition to discussions on complexity and convergence, can be found respectively in Sec. \ref{app:udsvgd} and Sec. \ref{app:complexity_convergence} in the supplementary materials.
+A direct extension of \ac{DSVGD}, termed Parallel-DSVGD (P-DSVGD), where multiple agents are scheduled per round can be found in Sec. \ref{sec:P_DSVGD} of the Appendix.